ad Dei Gloriam Ministries

 What is impossible with men is possible with God (Lk 18:27).

-God is merciful and doesn't want to punish us.
+God is loving and merciful, so he doesn't want to punish us.

-But God is also just, and therefore must punish sin.
+But God is also holy and just, and therefore must punish sin.

-So, you see the dilemma.
-How can God love us, punish our sin, and forgive us without violating His own laws and just nature?
+So, we see the dilemma, how can God love us, punish our sin, and forgive us without violating His own laws and just nature?
 The answer to this question is the greatest news ever shared.

 God solved this dilemma in the person of Jesus Christ.